Non-linear Neurons with Human-like Apical Dendrite Activations: Experiments

 {\bf Results.} We present the dialect identification results on MOROCO in Table~\ref{tab_MOROCO}.
+In addition to Table \ref{tab_MOROCO}, we illustrate the results for both standard and pyramidal neurons in Figure \ref{fig_tab_moroco_cnn} (for the CNN \cite{Butnaru-ACL-2019} architecture) and Figure \ref{fig_tab_moroco_cnnSE} (for the CNN+SE {\cite{Butnaru-ACL-2019}} architecture).
 First, we observe the baseline CNN and CNN+SE models confirm the results reported by Butnaru et al.~\cite{Butnaru-ACL-2019}.
 For the character-level CNN (without SE blocks), we obtain the largest improvement on the test set when we replace ReLU ($92.79\%$) with ADA ($93.68\%$).
 Furthermore, the improvements of leaky ADA, PyNADA and leaky PyNADA are all higher than $0.6\%$, and the differences are statistically significant.
 The results are somewhat consistent among the two architectures, CNN and CNN+SE.
 For example, for the CNN+SE model, we report the largest improvement by replacing ReLU ($92.99\%$) with ADA ($93.99\%$), just as for the CNN without SE blocks.
 Our highest absolute gain on MOROCO is $1\%$.
-Overall, the results indicate that all variants of (leaky) ADA and (leaky) PyNADA attain significantly better results than the corresponding baselines.
+Overall, the results indicate that all variants of (leaky) ADA and (leaky) PyNADA obtain significantly better results than the corresponding baselines.
 We observe that neither character-level CNN model is able to converge using RBF as activation.
 For RBF, we reported the test accuracy corresponding to the last model before the gradients explode.
 Interestingly, PyNRBF is able to converge, probably due to the basal tuft based on ReLU, but its performance level is not adequate.
 The networks converge with Swish and PyNSwish, but the corresponding results are much lower than those with (leaky) ReLU or (leaky) ADA.

 {\bf Running times.} Since ADA needs to compute the exponential function, it is more computational intensive than ReLU.
 Moreover, PyNADA has twice more weights than a standard neuron.
 Hence, in addition to the accuracy rates, we hereby report the training time (in seconds per epoch) in Table~\ref{tab_MOROCO}.
 With respect to (leaky) ReLU, it seems that (leaky) ADA requires $5$ to $7$ additional seconds per epoch, which means that the training times increases by $15\%$ or $20\%$.
 The other activation functions that include the exponential function, e.g.~RBF and Swish, have the same disadvantage as ADA.